 Microsoft has today announced that Kinect 2.0 will be launching on Windows machines sometime next year, and will be the same Kinect 2.0 controller that was unveiled earlier this week with the next generation Xbox One.

-The new Kinect 2.0 monition controller is fitted with a high-definition (HD) colour camera as well as a new noise-isolating multi-microphone array that filters ambient sounds to recognise natural speaking voices even in crowded room, says Microsoft.
+The new Kinect 2.0 motion controller is fitted with a high-definition (HD) colour camera as well as a new noise-isolating multi-microphone array that filters ambient sounds to recognise natural speaking voices even in a crowded room, says Microsoft.
+This advanced technology aims to enhance user interaction by providing a more seamless and intuitive experience.

-Microsoft’s KInect 2.0 device is also equipped with Microsoft’s proprietary Time-of-Flight technology, which measures the time it takes individual photons to rebound off an object or person to create unprecedented accuracy and precision.
-Microsoft explains more.
+Microsoft’s Kinect 2.0 device is also equipped with Microsoft’s proprietary Time-of-Flight technology, which measures the time it takes individual photons to rebound off an object or person to create unprecedented accuracy and precision.
+This technology allows the Kinect to capture detailed 3D information about the environment, making it possible to track even the smallest movements with high fidelity.
+This is particularly beneficial for applications that require precise motion tracking, such as virtual reality, fitness training, and interactive gaming.

 “Both the new Kinect sensor and the new Kinect for Windows sensor are being built on a shared set of technologies.
 Just as the new Kinect sensor will bring opportunities for revolutionizing gaming and entertainment, the new Kinect for Windows sensor will revolutionize computing experiences.
 The precision and intuitive responsiveness that the new platform provides will accelerate the development of voice and gesture experiences on computers.”

-For more information on the new Kinect 2.0 for Windows jump over to the Microsoft press release website for details.
+For more information on the new Kinect 2.0 for Windows, jump over to the website for details.

 Latest Geeky Gadgets Deals